etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 However, these prompting methods are not ideal for the end-user, who would like to input natural language dialogue without having to worry about structured templating.
 Ideally, we would like the "multi-tasking" capabilities to be directly baked into the model.
 # post-training
 Post-training is the stage after pre-training, where the LLM already demonstrates strong performance and has a large core knowledge base.
 The goal of post-training is to now bake in specific, desirable behaviors into the model.
 These include:
-- [[Alignment]]: ensure model outputs align with human values, as well as general safety features
+- [[alignment]]: ensure model outputs align with human values, as well as general safety features
 - [[large language models#fine-tuning|Fine-tuning]]: described below, create task-specific experts from pre-trained models
 - Instruction-tuning: described below, a common form of fine-tuning to produce responses conditioned on natural language instructions, rather than text prefixes
 ## fine-tuning